 According to Knox, at least one major hardware provider is re-engineering servers to support as much as 60 TB of in-memory storage on the physical device—a strong indication that in-memory storage is moving from “maybe” to mainstream—and doing it fast.

-Software-Defined Storage Lets You Optimize the Storage Capacity You Have
+Software-Defined Storage Solutions Let You Optimize the Storage Capacity You Have

 So, we all remember the remarkable impact of virtualization on compute power, right?
 How instead of adding physical servers for new applications, companies could fully utilize the capacity they had, provision more quickly and reduce costs in the process?